War and Peace (game): Reception

+like the real thing ...
+The whole situation makes one feel that the use of Frederick the Great's rules would help."
+Sandell added, " I have some reservations about the 1805-1815 game as a simulation ...
+The production rules give no indication of the way constant war and its effect on French manpower led to the wearing down of the Grand Armee from its peak of 1805-1809 ....
+A multi-player version of the 1805-1815 game is given but I do not really see this as having much appeal to those who relish the wheeling and dealing aspect of multi-player games."
+Vasey summarized for all three, writing, "It is not all things to all men, as with most Avalon Hill games the accent is always on the game ...
+The package has plenty of play value with its many scenarios."

 In Issue 26 of Phoenix, David Mylie notes "If you prefer strategic games or are interested in the Napoleonic period, War and Peace is well worth investigation."

 War and Peace was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Fantasy author R. A. Salvatore commented, "I've played them all and that's the one that had me lying in bed for hours and hours, working up multi-turn strategies for blasting my enemy's supply lines, or creating a back-alley run to Paris.
 That's the game, with its simple elegance yet multitude of tactics, that offered to me exactly the right amount of information to juggle.
 Neither overwhelming nor underwhelming, too hot nor too cold, too big nor too small, too soft nor too hard, War and Peace fit this duck's bill."

 Awards

 At the 1981 Charles S. Roberts Awards, War and Peace was a finalist for "Best Pre-Twentieth Century Game of 1980."